AxelBrinck/BinaryTableDB/readme.md

 In order to specify encoding/decoding procedures you must implement *ICustomSerializable* to the class representing a row.

+## Installation
+Run this command in your .Net project dir.

+`dotnet add package BinaryTableDB --version 1.0.0`

 ## Data Specification
 There are two different blocks of data in every BTable file version 1, **header** and **body**.